eduardvercaemer/booter/kernel/README.md

 $ make build
 ```

-to build the whole image.
+simply builds the loadable image.

 ```
 $ make debug
 ```

-to build the image and open the kernel binary
+to build an elf version of the kernel, and load it
-in radare with the correct options.
+into radare to inspect it.

 ```
 $ make run